carlos-a-rodriguez/datakick/README.rst

 .. image:: https://travis-ci.org/carlos-a-rodriguez/datakick.svg?branch=master
     :target: https://travis-ci.org/carlos-a-rodriguez/datakick

-datakick is a python wrapper for the `Datakick <https://www.datakick.org>`_ open product database API.
+datakick is a python wrapper for the `Datakick`_ open product database API.

+Check out the `full documentation`_ or skip to the quick tutorial below.

 Usage
 =====